Package Leaflet: Information for theuser

 Febuxostat MABO contains lactose

 Febuxostat MABO tablets contain lactose (a type of sugar).
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Febuxostat MABO contains sodium

-Febuxostat MABO is marketed in 80 mg tablets.
-Your doctor will prescribe the most suitable dose for you.
+Febuxostat MABO is available in 80 mg tablets.
+Your doctor will prescribe the most suitable dose.

 Continue taking Febuxostat MABO every day, even if you no longer have gout attacks.